amandipd/Customer-Analytics-and-Churn-Prediction-Machine-Learning-Dashboard/README.md

 ## Overview

-This project simulates the creation of an internal tool for companies to gain actionable insights about their customers.
-The tool is designed to help businesses:
+This project is a completed internal tool for companies to gain actionable insights about their customers.
+The tool enables businesses to:

 - Predict how much a customer might spend
 - Segment customers into meaningful groups for targeted marketing